FREE Plant-Based Protein Course with 40+ Recipes

 Vegetarian Pasta Bake!
 This one pot dish is NO BOIL!
 Just throw everything into a casserole dish and bake!
 Pasta, tomato butter sauce, cheese, and meatless Italian sausage are all you need.

-Pasta is my love language.
-Especially when covered in a silky tomato sauce and lots of cheese.
-It’s the one food that I almost always crave; the perfect combo of comfort, easy and absolute deliciousness.
-It also seems like most of you love pasta as much as I do, considering that some of my top posts include my pasta fagioli recipe, tuscan kale soup recipe, and my lemon chickpea orzo soup.
+It also seems like most of you love pasta as much as I do, considering that some of the top-rated recipes include my pasta fagioli recipe, arrabbiata sauce recipe, tuscan kale soup recipe, and my lemon chickpea orzo soup.

 Growing up, her signature dish was baked vegetable ziti.
-A dish I’ve made hundreds of times and have used to celebrate new life, mourn death and feed many a hungry, broken hearts.
-It’s the dish that I almost always have ready to go in my freezer whenever anyone needs some nourishment or we need a ready-made dinner.
+A dish I’ve made hundreds of times and have used to celebrate new life, mourn death, and feed many hungry, broken hearts.
+This pasta bake is my go-to freezer meal for new moms and it’s also the dish that I almost always have ready to go in my freezer whenever we need a ready-made dinner.

 I love baked ziti but I don’t like the prep.
 Between slow-roasting the vegetables, making the homemade sauce, seasoning the ricotta and cooking the pasta it’s at least an hour process.

-So when I saw this technique from Pinch of Yum, I knew I had to adapt it to fit my needs.
+So when I saw this technique from Pinch of Yum, I knew I had to adapt that pasta bake to fit my needs.
 Very little prep and you don’t have to cook the pasta ahead of time?
 Sold.